 You can forget this card if you aren’t — or aren’t planning on becoming — a loyal American Airlines flyer.
 Double miles can only be earned on American Airlines flights, food, beverages and headsets, and miles can only be redeemed on flights with American Airlines or its oneworld® partner airlines.
 If you want more flexibility, consider a card that offers points redeemable for travel rewards across a wider variety of airlines and hotels.

-Buchanan says another crucial thing to consider before applying is the restriction on earning bonuses with other Citi® / AAdvantage® cards.
-You aren’t eligible for the sign-up bonus if you’ve opened or closed another Citi® / AAdvantage®-branded card in the last 24 months.
-“Citi has three other co-branded cards that earn American Airlines miles, so you need to make sure that this is the best card for you before applying.”
+Another crucial thing to consider before applying is the restriction on earning bonuses with other Citi® / AAdvantage® cards.
+You aren’t eligible for the sign-up bonus if you’ve opened or closed another Citi® / AAdvantage®-branded card in the previous 24 months.

-Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® is pretty much a no-brainer for people who fly a lot and fly exclusively with American Airlines.
-While some travel rewards cards require you to keep track of spending categories, this one keeps it simple: You get two miles for every dollar spent on American Airlines purchases and one mile for every dollar spent elsewhere.
+Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® might be appealing for people who fly a lot and fly exclusively with American Airlines.
+While some travel rewards cards require you to keep track of spending categories, this one keeps it simple: You get two miles for every $1 spent on American Airlines purchases and one mile for every $1 spent elsewhere.
 That makes it really easy to plan your spending to maximize rewards.

 If you fly American Airlines even just a couple of times per year, don’t let the annual fee dissuade you from checking out this card.
 Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard® can offer enough perks to offset that fee and then some.